Carl S. Kravitz

 - Sex Abuse Case Against the Mormon Church

 Represented six families and their nine minor children who alleged that they were sexually abused by a sexual predator who is currently serving a 35-75 year sentence for having abused two of the plaintiffs.
 The plaintiffs alleged in the suit that the Mormon Church knew of the predator's history and the dangers he presented, yet covered up his predations, and enabled the abuse by promoting him as exemplary, fit to babysit and fit to live in the homes of Church members, and by placing him as a babysitter and in homes with young children.
 The case settled on a confidential basis after more than four years of litigation and more than two months into trial.
-The settlement of the minors' claims is pending final approval from the court.

 - Class of ERISA Plans in Litigation Concerning Foreign Currency Transactions